-The NHHA Patrol is staffed by employees of United American Security driving a marked vehicle.
+The NHHA Patrol is staffed by employees of GardaWorld Security driving a marked vehicle.
 We’ve anticipated several questions regarding our Patrol:

 Is this a 24×7 Patrol?